Electric field reconstruction with three polarizations for the radio detection of ultra-high energy particles: Introduction

-Due to atmospheric absorption of the particle cascade, particle detection techniques (PD) mostly measure the muon content of inclined air showers.
-Radio detection (RD), in contrast, provides direct access to the electromagnetic component and can thus complement particle detectors, offering additional advantages such as lower costs, full duty cycle, and high precision in reconstructing energy, X$_\mathrm{max}$, and arrival direction.
+Inclined air showers — those with zenith angles exceeding 65$^\circ$ — are of particular interest for UHE particle studies.
+On this type of events, particle detectors mostly measure the muon content of the particle cascade due to the atmospheric absorption of it's electromagnetic component.
+Radio detection (RD), in contrast, provides direct access to the electromagnetic component and can thus complement particle detectors, offering additional advantages such as low costs, a near-100\% duty cycle, and high precision in reconstructing energy, depth of shower maximum $X_\mathrm{max}$, and arrival direction.
 The combination of RD and PD is particularly beneficial for enhancing sensitivity to mass composition \cite{Apel_2014, Bezyazeekov_2018, Huege_2023, Schr_der_2023}.

-The radio emission from EAS is induced by the geomagnetic and Askaryan effects.
-The geomagnetic effect arises from the separation of electrons and positrons in the Earth's geomagnetic field due to the Lorentz force in combination with their deceleration due to interactions with the atmospheric matter \cite{kahn1966radiation}.
+The radio emission from EAS is known to be induced by the geomagnetic and Askaryan effects.
+The geomagnetic effect arises from the separation of electrons and positrons in the Earth's geomagnetic field due to the Lorentz force in combination with their interactions in the atmosphere \cite{kahn1966radiation}.
 The separation generates a time-varying transverse current, leading to radio emission contributing the majority of the radiation energy.
-Recent simulations have shown that under high magnetic fields and low atmospheric density, the charged particles can be deflected over longer paths, causing the charged particles to gyrate and produce synchrotron-like emission as well as their emission losing coherence \cite{James:2022mea, PhysRevLett.132.231001}.
-The Askaryan effect also \cite{1962JPSJS..17C.257A} contributes to the radiated energy, normally with less than 10\% depending on the atmospheric density.
-This effect occurs whenever high-energy charged particles traverse a dense medium, causing additional electrons from the medium to be swept into the shower front through Compton scattering or ionization while the positive ions stay behind.
+The Askaryan effect \cite{1962JPSJS..17C.257A} also contributes to the radiated energy, normally at a level of less than 10\% depending on the atmospheric density.
+This effect occurs whenever high-energy charged particles traverse a dense medium, causing additional electrons from the medium to be swept into the shower front through Compton scattering or ionization while the positive ions stay behind, while the number of positrons decreases due to annihilation in the medium.
 This process creates a time-varying net charge excess at the shower front, resulting in radio emission.
+Recent analyses have shown a third emission mechanism under high magnetic fields and low atmospheric density, where the charged particles can be deflected over longer paths, causing the charged particles to gyrate and produce synchrotron-like emission, as well as general reduction of the emission due to the loss of coherence \cite{James:2022mea, PhysRevLett.132.231001}.